Woolfrey/woolfrey.github.io/_posts/25-06-26-quantifying-quality.md

 ### Medical Phantom Organ

-Whilst working on the [Terabotics project](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/ultrafastphotonics/emmasthzgroup/terabotics/) with the University of Leeds, other postdocs and I won a mini competition for our mini research proposal.
+Whilst working on the [Terabotics project](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/ultrafastphotonics/emmasthzgroup/terabotics/) with the University of Leeds, other postdocs and I won a competition for our mini research proposal.
 The idea was to make artificial limbs with the same optical and mechanical properties as a human (a phantom limb / organ).
 It could be used for testing and experiments using THz sensing in skin contact measurements.

 In late 2024, we met at the University of Warwick for a workshop to develop a plan for how we were going to make these things.
 It had never been done before (phantom organs exist, but not phantom limbs for this specific technology), so the CTQ tree was the perfect tool to take a vague definition and refine it into quantitative engineering specifications.